Jeffrey-Sardina/Focl-ir-Tr-chtais/tearmai.md

 *sainmhíniú (en):* A process that is used to determine how well (or how poorly) a machine learning model works during its training, or after is has been trained.

 tagairtí:
-- xxx: De Bhaldraithe (1978), Ó Dónaill (1977), (TODO: Williams et al. (2023)?)
+- measúnú: De Bhaldraithe (1978), Ó Dónaill (1977), (TODO: Williams et al. (2023)?)

 nótaí aistriúcháin:
-- Úsáidtear 'measúnú' seachas 'meas' toisc é a bheith úsáidte i gcomhthéacs níos teicniciúla.
+- Úsáidtear 'measúnú' seachas 'meas' toisc é a bheith úsáidte i gcomhthéacs níos teicniciúla, agus chun débhrí a sheachaint idir meas (mar smaoineamh) agus meas (mar mheasúnú).
 - Cé is moite de sin, ní luaitear an téarma seo i gcomthéacs ríomhaireachta.